AvePoint/cloud-api/docs/elements/baseline-management/query-create-baseline-job-report-detail.md

         ...
     ],
     "metadata": {
-        "pageIndex": 1, // The page index of thecurrent request "pageSize": 50, // The number of report data to be retrieved in one request "totalCount": 109 // The total number count that matches the request }
+        "pageIndex": 1, // The current display page "pageSize": 50, // The number of objects on the display page "totalCount": 109 // The total number of objects matching the query parameters }
 }